alexlana/handsforbots/readme.md

 - **core.input**: receive an input to add to history.
 - **core.ui_loaded**: count a new UI completely loaded.
 - **core.renew_session**: when user interacts, the input plugin can trigger this event to renew user session.
+- **core.action_success**: after call a function, get tool use result to send as a response to back end assistant.

 ## Functions call